I’m available on a limited basis for speaking engagements worldwide, including presenting at conferences and holding workshops.

 Who is James Fee?

 I’m an GIS Professional specialising in Spatial IT.
-I work for Cityzenith as Chief Technology Officer (CTO), and I’m an invited speaker at industry conferences worldwide.
+I work for Spatial Networks as VP Professional Services, and I’m an invited speaker at industry conferences worldwide.

 I’ve written hundreds of articles on development, user experience, interface design and technology here at spatiallyadjusted.com, and my clients include everyone from independent GIS professionals to Fortune 500 companies.

 You can find out more about me below, and on my About page (which also contains my full contact details).